AyanaAlemayehu/FluidJS2D/README.md

 # How can I help?

-Read TODO.md for a list of future features as well as current problems
+Read TODO.md for a list of future features, and see Issues for current problems

+For now, though, use suggestions.md to give input on where I should take this library